-The Pug is a spirited little dog, with a coat that can be all black.
+The Pug is a spirited little dog with a coat that can be all black.
 Black Pugs happen to be a little bit rarer, so expect to spend a premium amount on a black Pug puppy.
-Pug is an ancient dog breed, that originated in China.
+Pug is an ancient dog breed that originated in China.
 These pups were bred to become refined dogs of royalty.

 The Pug is a happy and affectionate breed.
-They are the perfect family companion, and were bred specifically for companionship.
+They are the perfect family companion and were bred specifically for companionship.
 The Pug is a flat-faced breed.
 Because of that, you’ll need to monitor potential health issues due to their flat faces as they age.
 They aren’t a great fit for people living in hot climates.
 Pugs do have more fur per square inch than any other dog breed on this list.
 There’s a high likelihood you’ll have to manage their black hair, but not as much as a long-haired breed.

 The Lancashire Heeler is an unusual dog that’s not often seen outside of the breed enthusiast’s domain.
 In fact, in the U.K., the breed was placed on the Endangered Breeds list in 2003.
-This is because of the small number of animals that composed the gene pool and the consequent increased risk of inherited diseases.
+This is because of the small number of animals that compose the gene pool and the consequent increased risk of inherited diseases.

 These pups are loving and affectionate with lively personalities.
 They are also very intelligent and pretty straightforward to train.
 These long-bodied pups were traditionally used for herding cattle.
 The Lancashire Heeler’s black-and-tan coat is short, smooth, and water-resistant.